SubZane/flyPanels/README.md

 * `onOpenRight`: What to do after the right panel has opened.
 * `onCloseLeft`: What to do after the left panel has closed.
 * `onCloseRight`: What to do after the right panel has closed.
+* `afterWindowResize`: What to do just after a window resize.
+* `OnAttachEvents`: What to do just after events has been attached.
+* `onWindowResize`: What to do just on window resize.
+* `onEmptySearchResult`: What to do if search result is empty.
+* `onSearchError`: What to do just if search returns an error.
+* `onSearchSuccess`: What to do if search is successful.
+* `onInitSearch`: What to do just after search is initialized.
+* `onInitTreeMenu`: What to do just after tree menu is initialized.
 * `onDestroy`: What to do just after plugin is destroyed.

 ###Typical setup